AhmedLilah/OpenIC/README.md

 				klayout					# Your Mask Layout Friend.
 				lunar vim				# A NeoVim Distro.
-				magic					# VLSI layout editor, extraction, and DRC tool. maxima					# An open source, free system for the manipulation of symbolic and numerical expressions.
+				magic					# VLSI layout editor, extraction, and DRC tool. maxima					# An open-source, free system for symbolic and numerical expression manipulation.
 It is the right companion for SciLab. neovim					# Vim-based text editor.
 				netgen					# Circuit netlist comparison (LVS) and netlist conversion tool. ngspice 				# Circuit simulator.